jnakakaw/SDDS_Recidivate_Model/README.md

-SDDS Team #1: Team GM
+# SDDS Team GM - ETL, Feature Selection and Modeling

 Files used to clean up data and train the recividism model have been placed here.